arjanjohan/scaffold-avs/README.md

 ## Next steps

-This project is still in progress, and here is a list of tasks I need to complete:
+This project is still in progress, and here is a list of things I want to add after the hackathon:

-- Fix EventListenerComponent (invalid hook call for loading status)
 - Fix Signature errors when registering with AVS
 - Add auto respond to task feature
 - Migrate project to hardhat